elpeyotl/nuxtNetlify/content/photos/hathors.md

 bandcamp: https://hathors.bandcamp.com/
 website: http://hathors.info/
 ---
 The Hathors were the apprentices in the temple of the goddess Hathor in ancient Egypt.
-Today it's a rock band signed at Noisolution
+Today it's a rock band signed at [Noisolution](https://www.noisolution.de/).